HANNAH RAILA, PH.D.

 EMOTION, COGNITION, & PSYCHOPATHOLOGY LAB

 I have a lab for undergraduate researchers excited to explore topics in emotion, cognition, and psychopathology.
-I will next be accepting undergraduate applications to begin in the lab in Fall 2023; I recommend contacting me in late August or early September 2023 if you're interested.
+I will next be accepting undergraduate applications to begin in the lab in Spring 2025; I recommend contacting me in mid March 2025 if you're interested.
 I encourage members of historically underrepresented groups to apply.
 Note that I ask for a commitment of at least 10 hours/week, for at least three quarters, in the lab.
 If you're interested in applying, please email me (hraila@ucsc.edu) your CV, transcript (from UCSC and/or another college if you transferred), a writing sample (e.g., a final paper from a class), and a brief cover letter explaining why you're interested.
 If it seems like a good fit, I will contact you for an interview.

 Why should you work in a research lab?
 If you've considered a career in psychology research (e.g., pursuing a Ph.D. in Psychology), then being a research assistant in an undergraduate lab is a great way to get experience.
 Learn valuable skills (e.g., considering study design decisions, conducting literature reviews, analyzing data, presenting posters) that will both prepare you for independent investigation in a research career, as well as help you learn if you like doing research in the first place.
 Come be part of the "behind the scenes" of the kinds of studies that you've read about in your courses!